Stayl045/dsgn270-a1/README.md

 # **DSGN - Harry Rosen's Agile UX Breakdown**
-Harry Rosen is a website that specialized in the buy/sell of luxory men's clothing which inclues different brands across the globe.
+Harry Rosen is a website that specializes in the buy/sell of luxury men's clothing which inclues different brands across the globe.

 ---